Druffl3/UtterlyButterly/README.md

 # UtterlyButterly
-The UtterlyButterly repository is particularly blurry.
+The UtterlyButterly repository is particularly, blurry.
+Cause, clearly and vaguely, Shirlee is Gnarly.
+Avoid the burglary with some cellary.

+Singularity, is a proven majority.
+Cause, a radio-activity,
+Is a thing of calamity.

+Modularity is modularly the only probability.
+-Goutham R